 When it comes to hep C symptoms, female and male patients typically have the same experience.
 Symptoms of hepatitis C include fatigue, loss of appetite, nausea and vomiting, abdominal pain, and dark urine.
 However, it can take some time to develop symptoms, making testing especially important.

 How Is The Hepatitis C Virus Transmitted?

 In other words, most daily activities won't pose a risk for transmission.
 However, premenopausal women should also be aware that menstrual blood carries the virus, as well, and can potentially infect another person.
-More clearly, though sexual transmission rarely happens between members of a heterosexual relationship, it is possible(opens in a new tab) and can be linked back to menstrual blood.
+More clearly, though sexual transmission rarely happens between members of a heterosexual relationship, (opens in a new tab) and can be linked back to menstrual blood.
 That being said, the risk is relatively low and can be minimized by using protection, like a condom during intercourse.